-Hathras rape: Priyanka Gandhi asks 5 questions to UP government, says woman’s family wants answers
+Hathras rape: Priyanka Gandhi says family wants DM to be suspended after allegedly threatening them

-The Congress leader said the family wanted a Supreme Court-monitored judicial inquiry in the case.
+The Congress leader said they also wanted a Supreme Court-monitored judicial inquiry in the case.

-Congress leader Priyanka Gandhi Vadra on Saturday put forth a list of questions and demands to the Uttar Pradesh government from the family of the 20-year-old Dalit woman who was gangraped in Uttar Pradesh’s Hathras district by four upper-caste Thakur men.
+Congress leader Priyanka Gandhi Vadra late on Saturday put forth a list of questions and demands to the Uttar Pradesh government from the family of the 20-year-old Dalit woman who was gangraped in Uttar Pradesh’s Hathras district by four upper-caste Thakur men.

 In a series of tweets, the Congress general secretary said the family wanted a judicial inquiry into the case.
-They also asked that Hathras District Magistrate Praveen Laxkar be suspended and not given a senior post, she added.
-The demand came in view of a purported video of Laxkar where he can be speaking rudely with the woman’s family, asking them to change their statement.
+They also asked that Hathras District Magistrate Praveen Laxkar be suspended and not given a senior post, she said.
+The demand came in view of a purported video of Laxkar where he can be heard threatening the woman’s family and asking them to change their statement.

-“Do not finish your credibility,” Laxkar can be heard telling the family in the video.
+“Do not finish your credibility,” Laxkar can be heard telling the family.
 “These media people...some left today and tomorrow more will leave.
 Only we will be here with you.
 Ok?
 It is up to you whether you want to change your statement or not.
 We can also change.”
-The district magistrate has refuted the charges.
+The district magistrate has denied making the remarks.

+In a subsequent tweet on Sunday, Vadra ramped up her attack on the district magistrate.

+“The district magistrate [PK Laxkar] behaved the worst with the family of the Hathras victim,” she tweeted.
+“Who is saving him?
+He should be dismissed immediately and an inquiry ordered into the matter.”
+She also asked why the government was talking about a Central Bureau of Investigation inquiry but continuing with the probe by special investigation team, even though the family has asked for a judicial investigation.

+“If the UP government has woken up from its sleep, it should listen to the family.”— Priyanka Gandhi Vadra

-Vadra said that the family wanted to know why their daughter’s body was burnt with petrol without their consent.
-The Congress leader also asked why were they being repeatedly misled and threatened.
+Vadra on Saturday also said that the family wanted to know why their daughter’s body was burnt with petrol without their consent.
+The Congress leader asked why they were being repeatedly misled and threatened by authorities.
 In her fifth question, Vadra said the family was given “flowers” from the woman’s funeral pyre, but asked how they can believe that the body was their daughter’s.

 “It is the right of this family to get answers to these questions and the UP [Uttar Pradesh] government will have to give these answers,” Vadra added.